MicrosoftDocs/sql-docs/docs/dma/dma-sku-recommend-sql-db.md

 ## Next step

-- For a complete listing of commands for running DMA from the CLI, see the article [Run Data Migration Assistant from the command line](./dma-commandline.md).
+- For a complete list of commands for running DMA from the CLI, see the article [Run Data Migration Assistant from the command line](./dma-commandline.md).